 The only market for HDCs at present is the Highland Development Credit Bank that has been buying credits for \$16,000 each.
-There have been five rounds of applications, but the money is all expended through purchasing 400 credits.
 Recent Highlands Bank research shows that so far the average price of a Highlands Development Credit for a residential property is \$10,135 per acre, not too different from the SADC average.
-Thanks to repeated reports by seriously affected Highlands landowners, the Bank is re-examining calculation of the opening PDC value.
+The Highlands TDR Bank is currently out of funding and needs replenishment, two sources are a new water fee on larger development projects that use highlands region water to compensate for the open lands and dedicating a portion of the CBT funds for farmland and green acres preservation programs based upon the type of conservation easement placed on the land.